ricalo/blog/_posts/2019-09-16-self-hosted-architecture.md

 such as password management and online meetings.

-For more information about how to install the software, check Samuel Dowling's excellent guide on [how to install Nextcloud in a jail][4], which covers how to install the database server.
+For more information about how to install the software, check Samuel Dowling's excellent guide on [how to install Nextcloud in a jail][4]{: target="external"}, which covers how to install the database server.

 ### Version control system